 Another important measure is the entropy of the points clustered in a \textit{persistence diagram}.
 It is called \textit{persistence entropy}.
 Let $D=\{ (b_i,d_i) \}$ be the set of all $birth$-$death$ pairs associated with $k-$th order homology group in \textit{persistence diagram} with $d_i < \infty$.
 The $k-$th order \textit{persistence entropy} is given by

 where $p_i=\frac{d_i-b_i}{L_D}$ and $L_D=\sum_{i}{(d_i-b_i)}$.

 Similarly, another useful feature associated with persistent homology is \textit{Betti curve}.
 It is a function $\beta(D_k): R \rightarrow N$, that counts the multiplicity of points of $k-$th homology group at a particular filtration parameter $r=s$ in a \textit{persistence diagram} such that $b_i \leq s \leq d_i$.
 The area under \textit{Betti curves}, also termed as \textit{Betti area} is a commonly used feature in TDA.
-With this brief introduction to persistent homology, we are ready to dive into the physics discussion.
-Next, we will talk about the collider simulation and the subsequent persistent homology analysis.